pattazl/locationnav/readme.txt

 ------------------------------------------------------------------------
 LocationNavigate is a plugin for Notepad++ , and it is usefull for code/text edit and view, especially for many and large text files.
+V0.4.8.1
+fix the bug that marker will not work when keep undo

+V0.4.8.0
+improve the algorithm of marker ,make it work better

+V0.4.7.9
+fix the bug that sometimes crash when save on x64

 V0.4.7.8
 support x64